reherr/cli_project/README.md

 A command line interface app to log workouts.

-# Usage
+## Usage

-Run ruby workout.rb in the terminal.
+Run 'ruby workout.rb' in the terminal.
 - Ruby version: `3.2.1`